zysea23/zysea23/README.md

 <!-- Introduction -->
 **Welcome to my Git Repository!**

-I'm an enthusiastic programmer, working on Full-stack Development, Machine Learning and Natural Language Processing. </br>
+I'm an enthusiastic programmer, working on AI/ML, Natural Language Processing, Computer Vision, and full-stack development. </br>
-I'm passionate about coding to make people's daily life easier and uncovering insights through data analysis.</br>
+I'm passionate about coding to make people's daily life easier and uncovering insights through data analysis and modeling.</br>
-I love learning new things since I got acquainted with programming.</br>
+I enjoy learning new things and embracing new technologies.</br>

 ---